neilsimp1/TileMapColliderGenerator/README.md

 1. Add the plugin to your project
 2. Create a TileMapColliderGenerator node in your scene
-3. Link the `TileMap` to the TileMap that is within your scene
+3. Link the `TileMapLayer` to the TileMapLayer that is within your scene
 4. Configure the settings for the generator
 5. Click execute

 ### Settings

-#### TileMapNodePath (required)
+#### TileMapLayerNodePath (required)

 This exported field is the **only** required field to be set.
-The TileMapColliderGenerator will use this TileMap to generate the CollisionPolygon2D(s) based on the tiles that are set within your scene as part of the linked TileMap.
+The TileMapColliderGenerator will use this TileMapLayer to generate the CollisionPolygon2D(s) based on the tiles that are set within your scene as part of the linked TileMapLayer.

 #### CollisionPolyonNodePath (optional)